 But by “bunching” deductions over several years, you have an opportunity to reduce your taxable income by shifting liabilities between years.

-In 2019, you’ll pay your mortgage and make charitable contributions, etc., as you normally would, but before end-of-business on December 31st of 2019, you also make your 2020 annual payments and contributions.
+In 2021, you’ll pay your mortgage and make charitable contributions, etc., as you normally would, but before the end-of-business on December 31st of 2021, you also make your 2022 annual payments and contributions.

-You’ll take the standard deduction in 2020, but in 2019 you’ll be able to take three years of deductions against your 2019 taxes . . . which may be considerable depending on your personal financial situation.
+You’ll take the standard deduction in 2020, but in 2021 you’ll be able to take three years of deductions against your 2021 taxes, which may be considerable depending on your personal financial situation.

-A not widely discussed aspect of the Tax Cuts and Jobs Act is that, starting with divorces finalized in 2019, alimony payments will no longer be tax deductible for the payer.
+A not widely discussed aspect of the Tax Cuts and Jobs Act is that starting with divorces finalized in 2021, alimony payments will no longer be tax-deductible for the payer.
 (And the payee will no longer have to include alimony payments in his/her income.)